 All regression tests in ReFrame will execute the pipeline stages described above.
 However, how exactly this pipeline will be executed is responsibility of the test execution policy.
-There are two execution policies in ReFrame: the serial and the asynchronous one.
+There are two execution policies in ReFrame: the serial and the asynchronous execution policy.

 In the serial execution policy, a new test gets into the pipeline after the previous one has exited.
-As the figure below shows, this can lead to long idling times in the run phase, since the execution blocks until the associated test job finishes.
+As the figure below shows, this can lead to long idling times in the build and run phases, since the execution blocks until the associated test job finishes.

-Fig. 5: The serial execution policy.
+Fig. 8: The serial execution policy.

 In the asynchronous execution policy, multiple tests can be simultaneously on-the-fly.
-When a test enters the run phase, ReFrame does not block, but continues by picking the next test case to run.
+When a test enters the build or run phase, ReFrame does not block, but continues by picking the next test case to run.
 This continues until no more test cases are left for execution or until a maximum concurrency limit is reached.
 At the end, ReFrame enters a busy-wait loop monitoring the spawned test cases.
 As soon as test case finishes, it resumes its pipeline and runs it to completion.
 The following figure shows how the asynchronous execution policy works.

-Fig. 6: The asynchronous execution policy.
+Fig. 9: The asynchronous execution policy.